enercolini/adventureworks/README.md

 The project was versioned through GitHub, which can be seen at the link: <https://github.com/enercolini/adventureworks>.
 Each user has their stg dataset in DW.
 Thus, a profile must be configured for each user (as already specified above).

 Thus, the project was separated into a development environment and a production (deployment) environment.
 For each modification in the project, a Pull Request (PR) must be opened, which should be approved in the repository before being merged into production.
-When the PR is approved, a job was configured in dbt to run the dbt commands (build, tests, run) and allocate the modified data in the project's production dataset in BigQuery `public_marts_analytics`.
+When the PR is approved, a job was configured in dbt to run the dbt commands (build, tests, run) and allocate the modified data in the project's production dataset in BigQuery `public_marts_adventureworks`.

 ## BUSINESS INTELIGENCE